kunaltaitkar/vue-script-parser/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=kunaltaitkar.vue-script-parser)

-This package can be used to parse vue script section and it provides an interface to add, update and delete entities of different life cycles hooks of VueJS.
+This package is used to parse vue script section and it provides an interface to add, update and delete entities of different life cycles hooks of VueJS.

 ## Installation